magnars/autolint/README.md

 It terminates with a non-zero exit code if any lint is found, making it well suited for pre-commit hooks if you are so inclined.

+If you're confused by the linting error messages, check out [jslinterrors.com](http://jslinterrors.com/).

 ## Configuration

 Look at the default configuration